bermarte/js-quiz/planning/development-strategy.md

 ---

+## 3. Select all the answers

+**As a user I want to select my answers**

+The user sees a list of questions, for each question there are some possible answers from which to choose one; If the selected answer is correct, the text of the selected answer will be in green, red otherwise.
+Maybe we could use a timer that limits the time to complete the quiz.

+- [ ] Use radio button if there is only one correct answer.
+- [ ] Use chekboxes if there is more than one correct answer (optional)
+- [ ] The correct answer is displayed in green
+- [ ] The wrong answer is displayed in red
+- [ ] Implementing a timer with a count down (optional)
+- [ ] Implementing a progress bar (optional)

+This user story is developed on the branch `select-answers`.
+This branch is merged into the `master` branch after completion.
+---

 ## 4 View the Score

 **As a user I want to see my score**
+The score is updated in real time at every answer
 <!--
 - _if the percentage was less than 50% show me a failed massage_
 - _I can see my score at the end of quiz_